Chern classes of linear submanifolds with application to spaces of k-differentials and ball quotients: Evaluation of tautological classes

 \subsection{Vertical tautological ring}

 We denote by $\psi_i \in \CH^1(\ol \cH)$ the pull-backs of the classes $\psi_i \in \CH^1(\barmoduli[g,n])$ to a linear submanifold $\ol\cH$.
-The \emph{clutching maps} are defined as $\cl_{\Gamma,\cH} = \i_{\Gamma,\cH} \circ c_{\Gamma,\cH}$, where $\i_{\Gamma,\cH} : D^\cH_\Gamma \to \ol{\cH}$ is the inclusion map of the boundary divisor.
-We define the \emph{(vertical) tautological ring $R_v^\bullet(\ol\cH)$ of~$\ol\cH$} to be the ring with additive generators \be \cl_{\Gamma,\cH,*} \Bigl(\,\prod_{i=0}^{-L} p_{\Gamma,\cH}^{[i],*} \alpha_i\,\Bigr) \ee where $\Gamma$ runs over all level graphs without horizontal edges for all boundary strata of~$\cH$, including the trivial graph, and where~$\alpha_i$ is a monomial in the $\psi$-classes supported on level~$i$ of the graph~$\Gamma$.
+The \emph{clutching maps} are defined as $\cl_{{\Gamma^+},\cH} = \i_{{\Gamma^+},\cH} \circ c_{{\Gamma^+},\cH}$, where $\i_{{\Gamma^+},\cH} : D^\cH_{\Gamma^+} \to \ol{\cH}$ is the inclusion map of an irreducible components of the boundary divisor.
+We define the refined \emph{(vertical) tautological ring $R_v^\bullet(\ol\cH)$ of~$\ol\cH$} to be the ring with additive generators \be \cl_{{\Gamma^+},\cH,*} \Bigl(\,\prod_{i=0}^{-L} p_{{\Gamma^+},\cH}^{[i],*} \alpha_i\,\Bigr) \ee where ${\Gamma^+}$ runs over all irreducible components of boundary components associated to level graphs without horizontal edges for all boundary strata of~$\cH$, including the trivial graph, and where~$\alpha_i$ is a monomial in the $\psi$-classes supported on level~$i$ of the graph~$\Gamma^+$.
 That this is indeed a ring follows from the excess intersection formula \cite[Proposition~8.1]{CMZeuler} that works exactly the same for linear submanifolds, and the normal bundle formula \autoref{prop:generalnormalbundle} which allows together with \autoref{prop:Adrienrel} to rewrite products in terms of our standard generators.
-We do not claim that pushfoward $R_v^\bullet(\ol\cH) \to \CH^\bullet(\barmoduli[g,n])$ maps to the tautological ring $R^\bullet(\barmoduli[g,n])$, since the fundamental classes of linear submanifolds, e.g.\ loci of double covers of elliptic curves, may be non-tautological in~$\barmoduli[g,n]$ (see e.g.\ \cite{GP03}).
+We do not claim that pushforward $R_v^\bullet(\ol\cH) \to \CH^\bullet(\barmoduli[g,n])$ maps to the tautological ring $R^\bullet(\barmoduli[g,n])$, since the fundamental classes of linear submanifolds, e.g.\ loci of double covers of elliptic curves, may be non-tautological in~$\barmoduli[g,n]$ (see e.g.\ \cite{GP03}).